lucymait/project-4/README.md

 ## Potential Future Features

 - To implement comments to each fitness class.
 Users could comment on the class if they attended it and give their opinion on it.
-- At the moment however many people can book onto a class.
-In reality, fitness classes have limit to how attendees.
+- At the moment there is no limit on the number of people who can book onto a class.
+In reality, fitness classes have a limit to the number of attendees.
 This would be great to implement to visually show users if a class was full if the max number was met and if a space were to open up, the class would be available to be booked again.
 - At the moment the app focuses on booking classes which are in 24 hours.
 We would like to implement classes for the week.
 - A user being able to delete their account
 - A chat feature where users could interact with an instructor if they wanted personal training.

 ## Lessons Learned

 - The importance of designing your models and the fields correctly was a great lesson learnt.
-In development, by ensuring these are correct it will make accessing and making requests to the API.
+In development, by ensuring these are correct it will make accessing and making requests to the API much easier.

 - Importance of configuring Django early e.g. configuring Images.
 Implementing images was done very late on during the process and required a configuration to the backend.
 It would've been wiser to have investigated this earlier to ensure our project was set up correctly.

 - Create a fixture files early on.
-Experimenting with data became incredibly difficult to keep track off whilst testing to ensure all the functionality pulled through into the frontend correctly.
+Experimenting with data became incredibly difficult to keep track off whilst testing, to ensure all the functionality pulled through into the frontend correctly.
 If a fixtures file was made earlier, we would've spent more time on creating functionality.